alphagov/verify-sample-local-matching-services/README.md

 ## Tests

-There are some simple tests within this repository that can be used to test a Local Matching Services.
+There are some simple tests within this repository that can be used to test a Local Matching Service.

 Run the tests as follows, replacing the URLs as appropriate for your test local matching service: